BJJ Masters Divisions Explained

 Each and every BJJ athlete will start at a different point in their life.
 This is due to different reasons, some may:

-- changed sports
+- change of sports

 - recently want to get fit